Strivescope/.github/profile/README.md

 Strivescope is a community of resolute Free and Open Source Software (FOSS) developers who seek to learn and improve.
 Join our GitHub Organization 😄!

+## Our mission:
+We believe that everyone has the opportunity to do great things if they constantly strive towards it.

 ## Our values:
-At Strivescope we have 2 core values which we believe to be fundamental to improve as a person and software developer:
+At Strivescope we have 3 core values which we believe to be fundamental to improve as a person and software developer:

-**Resolution.**
-**Self-knowledge.**
+- **Determination:**
+- **Self-knowledge:**
+- **Care for others:**

+## What do we do?

+## Get involved!